Faculty & Program Support

 Marketing

 We view our relationship with academic departments and instructors as a partnership.
-Through continuous consultation, the School of Professional Studies gains knowledge of your department’s distance education goals and target student populations, allowing us to develop and implement effective marketing plans.
+Through continuous consultation, the School of Professional Studies gains knowledge of your department’s goals and target student populations, allowing us to develop and implement effective marketing plans.

 Program Evaluation